ACRA/acra/README.md

 Backends
 ========

 [Acrarium](https://github.com/F43nd1r/Acrarium) is the official backend for report storage and analysis.
-Acrarium is in active development and has recently reached stable release.
+Acrarium is still in active development.

 [Acralyzer](https://github.com/ACRA/acralyzer) was the official backend before that.
 It runs on CouchDB, for which free hosting solutions exist.
 It is feature complete, but currently unmaintained.
 Anybody picking this project up is very welcome.

-[A lot of other solutions](https://github.com/ACRA/acra/wiki/Backends) have been provided by the community, just check which one you like most.
+[A lot of other solutions](https://www.acra.ch/docs/Backends) have been provided by the community, just check which one you like most.